Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 On my navigation layer, I have `OS_WINM`, a OSoS layer key to activate my windows-management layer.
 I access the nav layer with `LT_NAV`, a thumb layer-tap key which is also used to hold the OSoS.
 This way:
 - To access the windows-management layer, I press `LT_NAV` then `OS_WINM`.
-- I can release `OS_WINM` any time, it doesn’t matter.
+- I can release `OS_WINM` at any time, it doesn’t matter.
 - To trigger the one-shot behavior, I release `LT_NAV` within the One-Shot Term.
+It deactivates the navigation layer.
+The windows‑management layer remains active until the next keypress.
 - To stay longer on the windows-management layer, I continue to hold `LT_NAV`.
-- To go back to the base layer, I release `LT_NAV`.
+Releasing `LT_NAV` deactivates the navigation and the windows‑management layers.

 It’s possible to go back and forth between a secondary and a tertiary layer by placing the same OSoS layer key at the same spot on both layers.
-Pressing this key on the tertiary layer cancels the OSoS, therefore deactivating the associated layer.
+Pressing this key on the tertiary layer cancels the OSoS, thereby deactivating the associated layer.

 &nbsp;</br>
 ## Other customization options